-The actor, who turns 30 on 15 April 2020, rocketed to fame after starring as Hermione Granger in the film adaptions of JK Rowling’s Harry Potter franchise.
+Emma Watson is a woman of many talents.
+The 33-year-old actor rocketed to fame after starring as Hermione Granger in the film adaptions of JK Rowling’s Harry Potter franchise.

-Since the series came to a close in 2011, the Paris-born star has continued her film career with roles in Beauty and the Beast, The Perks of Being a Wallflower and, most recently, Little Women.
+Since the series came to a close in 2011, the Paris-born star has continued her film career with roles in Beauty and the Beast, The Perks of Being a Wallflower and Little Women.

 She’s also enjoyed success as a women’s rights activist, with a feminist book club and an appointment as UN Women Goodwill Ambassador under her belt.

 Watson’s role as a style icon has proved to be just as notable.
 Booked as a Burberry model for the British label’s autumn/winter 2009 collection and the following season, too, she quickly emerged as a fashionista early on in her career.

 “I love fashion.
 I think it's so important, because it's how you show yourself to the world,” Watson told Teen Vogue at the time.

 A grown-up, pixie haircut came next, in August 2010.
 The star proceeded to star on the cover of Vogue and scored a Lancôme perfume campaign.
 Her fashion credentials were becoming clear.

 The actor’s desire to use fashion for good was clear early on: a partnership with ethical brand People Tree came in 2009.